mq-astrolab/IRANTI/README.md

 # IRANTI
-Infrared Radial Velocity and New Technologies Instrument
+Infrared Radial Velocity Application of New Technologies Instrument

 Iranti is the Pitjantjatjara, of Central Australia, word for a Red-tailed Black Cockatoo